 Main, P (2023, June 26).
 Sigmund Freud's Theories.
 Retrieved from https://www.structural-learning.com/post/sigmund-freuds-theories

-Freud's theory of the mind explains personality through the id, ego and superego, while defence mechanisms describe how people protect themselves from difficult feelings.
-In classrooms, this matters because a learner's outburst, withdrawal or perfectionism can reflect anxiety or conflict rather than simple choice (Freud, 1923).
+Freud's (1923) theory of the mind explains personality through the id, ego and superego.
+Defence mechanisms describe how people protect themselves from difficult feelings.
+In classrooms, this matters because a learner's outburst, withdrawal or perfectionism may reflect anxiety or conflict, not just simple choice.

 The theory is not a diagnostic tool for teachers.
 Its practical value is a disciplined question: what need, fear or pressure is this behaviour protecting?
 That question helps teachers respond with boundaries, curiosity and support instead of treating every behaviour as deliberate defiance.